aflevel/IMIresist_vs_TEMPtol/README.md

 - plotrix
 - FactoMineR

-The scripts can then be executed using an Rscript command from the directory that was unpacked or through the R GUI having set the working directory to were the archive was unpacked.
+The scripts can then be executed using an Rscript command from the directory that was unpacked or through the R GUI having set the working directory to were the data archive was unpacked.

 The GNU parallel package was extensively used to parallelise computation [O. Tange (2011): GNU Parallel - The Command-Line Power Tool,login: The USENIX Magazine, February 2011:42-47.]